How to Plant, Grow, and Care for Rocky Mountain Bee

 Common Problems

-Aside from their lovely flower petals, yet another benefit of growing this plant is that it has no known pests or diseases that trouble it!
-There are some growing problems to consider and some minor issues that may crop up, but otherwise, the rocky mountain bee plant is trouble-free.
+Aside from their lovely flower petals, yet another benefit of growing this plant is that no known pests or diseases trouble it!
+There are some growing problems to consider and some minor issues that may crop up, but otherwise, the Rocky Mountain bee plant is trouble-free.

 Growing Problems

-Most growing problems are related to the seeds.
+Most growing problems relate to the seeds.
 Rocky Mountain bee seed requires sunlight to germinate.
 For this reason, it is easy to accidentally bury the seeds too deep, preventing them from sprouting.
-When direct sowing the seed, be sure to cover it with a thin dusting of sandy soil or use a minimal layer of vermiculite.
-Since vermiculite reflects light, some of the light is reflected downwards into the soil, which aids in the germination of these seeds.
+When direct sowing the seed, cover it with a thin dusting of sandy soil or use a minimal layer of vermiculite.
+Since vermiculite reflects light, some of that light reaches downward into the soil, which aids germination.

 Pests

 There are no serious pests for the Rocky Mountain bee plant!
-That being said, they are not completely immune to leaf-eating pests like leaf miners, aphids, and earwigs.
-However, they seem to prioritize other plants and leave bee plants alone.
+That said, the plants are not completely immune to leaf-eating pests like leaf miners, aphids, and earwigs.
+However, these pests seem to prioritize other plants and leave bee plants alone.

 Diseases

 There are no severe diseases for the Rocky Mountain bee plant!
-That does not mean that they are completely immune to diseases that would affect the foliage, such as powdery mildew, or that the roots are immune to poor drainage conditions that cause root rot.
+That does not mean the plants are completely immune to diseases that affect the foliage, such as powdery mildew, or that the roots are immune to poor drainage conditions that cause root rot.

-However, they are generally disease resistant.
-It’s still a good idea not to wet the foliage while watering and avoid planting in a location with poor drainage.
-These issues are more of an issue outside of its native range, particularly where it is humid, as this bee plant is used to surviving in hot and arid conditions.
+However, they are generally disease-resistant.
+It’s still a good idea not to wet the foliage while watering and to avoid planting in a location with poor drainage.
+These issues are more of a concern outside of its native range, particularly where it is humid, as this bee plant is accustomed to surviving in hot and arid conditions.

 Frequently Asked Questions